Why Travel Writer Pat Yale Never Left Turkey

 Obviously, Cappadocia is not a ‘hidden’ gem.
 But I lived there very happily for 18 years.
 I assume that people who visit now would still find it absolutely wonderful.

-My problem is really that I like so much of Turkey.
+My problem is that I like so much of Turkey.
 I mean, I personally like the very Turkish inland towns, places like Amasya, Tokat, and Sivas.

-And I have a great love for the South East of Turkey, for the very different towns of Urfa and Diyarbakir and places like that.
+And I have a great love for the South East of Turkey, for the very different towns of Urfa and Diyarbakir, and places like that.

 Pat Yale rests at the top of Mount Hasan